Explorer

 Tip

-If you don’t want to launch RVIZ, add gui:=false when launching the simulation
+If you don’t want to launch RVIZ and don’t show gazebo GUI, add gui:=false when launching the simulation

 Tip